SR&ED Lease Expenditures Policy

 5.0 Documentation and other evidence

-It is recommended that claimants keep a list of equipment and other items they used in the year for the prosecution of SR&ED carried on in Canada, to support their claim for SR&ED lease expenditures.
+The CRA recommends that claimants keep a list of leased equipment and other items they used in the year for the prosecution of SR&ED carried on in Canada, to support their SR&ED claim.
 Claimants should be able to provide explanations and supporting evidence of how the leased equipment was used in the prosecution of SR&ED carried on in Canada.
-Claimants should be able to provide enough information to establish actual use prior to 2014.
-This information should be retained and ready to be provided upon request.
-For more information concerning documentation and other supporting evidence, please refer to Information Circular IC78-10R5, Books and Records Retention / Destruction and Keeping records.
+Claimants should be able to provide enough information to establish actual use of the equipment.
+This information should be retained and ready to be provided to CRA upon request.
+For more information concerning documentation and other supporting evidence, refer to Information Circular IC78-10R5, Books and Records Retention / Destruction and Keeping records.

 5.1 Examples of documentation and other evidence